 The first, and default, tab is the 'Generate' tab, on which you define how and where the document is generated.
 After you have set options on any or all of the other tabs, you return to the 'Generate' tab and click on the Generate button to produce your document.

-Select a Package or Element for which to generate documentation, then open the 'Generate Documentation' dialog using one of the methods outlined here.
+Select a Package or element for which to generate documentation, then open the 'Generate Documentation' dialog using one of the methods outlined here.

-Ribbon Publish > Documentation > Document > Generate Documentation > Generate Context Menu Right-click on Package Documentation Generate Documentation Generate Keyboard Shortcuts F8 Generate
+Ribbon Publish > Model Reports > Report Builder > Generate Documentation > Generate Keyboard Shortcuts F8 Generate